Artificial Intelligence for Food Innovation

-{\sffamily{\bfseries{Motivation.}}} Ultimately, food is not only a material design challenge, but a sensory experience.
-Aroma, flavor, and texture are the strongest determinants of consumer acceptance.
-The central challenge is to map measurable physical and chemical properties of ingredients to the multidimensional space of human perception.
-Machine learning offers a powerful framework to learn this mapping, enabling both the prediction of sensory profiles and the computational design of novel ingredients with desired characteristics. {\it{How far are AI models from accurately predicting human sensory perception, and from enabling the design of novel flavor and aroma experiences?}} \\[6.pt] {\sffamily{\bfseries{Background and State of the Art.}}} Traditional sensory science has relied on human panels for perceptual evaluation and on analytical instruments such as gas chromatography–mass spectrometry for chemical composition.
-Panels remain the gold standard but are slow and expensive, while instruments offer precision without perceptual insight.
+Traditional sensory science has relied on human panels for perceptual evaluation and on analytical instruments such as gas chromatography–mass spectrometry for chemical composition.
+Panels remain the gold standard, but are slow and expensive, while instruments offer precision without perceptual insight.
 Early machine learning approaches combined biomimetic sensors, such as E-noses, with classifiers \cite{munekata23}, but required heavy feature engineering and were limited to narrow classification tasks \cite{karakaya19}.
-The field has since shifted toward deep representation learning \cite{bengio12}, which learns general-purpose sensory maps directly from raw data.
-The Principal Odor Map exemplifies this trend: a graph neural network organizes molecules into a vector space where distance encodes perceptual similarity, achieving human-level accuracy in odor labeling \cite{lee23}.
+The field has since shifted toward deep representation learning \cite{bengio12}, which learns general-purpose sensory maps directly from data.
+The Principal Odor Map exemplifies this trend: a graph neural network organizes molecules into a vector space where distance encodes perceptual similarity with human-level accuracy in odor labeling: On a prospective validation set of 323 novel odorants, the model's predictions closely matched a trained panel mean with per-molecule correlations approaching {\textsf{R}} $\approx$ 0.6 in representative cases \cite{lee23}.